 Delaware.
-Water quality for all the estuaries and bays assessed in Delaware is rated as 45 percent fair and 45 percent poor with 10 percent of data reported as missing (Figure 3.2-6).
+Water quality for all the estuaries and bays assessed in Delaware was rated 45 percent fair and 45 percent poor with 10 percent of data reported as missing (Figure 3.2-6).
 Excess nutrients (nitrogen and phosphorus), and pathogens were contributed approximately equally to reduced water quality.
-Poorest water quality was in the upper Delaware Bay downstream of Wilmington, DE, the state's largest city.
+Poorest water quality was in the upper Delaware Bay downstream of Wilmington, the state's largest city.